Home of the Vegas Golden Knights Center of Excellence

 Skaters that can do a toe loop jump can attend a freestyle session.

 Individuals with a private power skating lesson on freestyle sessions must be accompanied by a power skating coach.

-Power skating on Elite sessions is not allowed.
+Power skating on OPEN sessions only.

 You can check out the schedule on the home page or contact the front desk.

 Please look at the schedule for July 2nd - August 10th for the summer camp ice schedule.
 You can still drop in for freestyle sessions if you are not part of the camp.

 9:15am – 10:15am HIGH FREESTYLE

 10:15am – 11:15am EXCEL FREESTYLE

 1:00 ICE CUT